flutter/website/animations/staggered-animations/index.md

 defines the Animation objects, and provides a `build()` function responsible for building the animating portion of the widget tree.

-In our example, the build function sets up an [AnimatedBuilder](https://docs.flutter.io/flutter/widgets/AnimatedBuilder-class.html), general purpose widget for building animations.
-The example assigns the the `_buildAnimation()` callback function (which performs the actual UI updates) to its `builder` property.
+In our example, the build function creates an [AnimatedBuilder](https://docs.flutter.io/flutter/widgets/AnimatedBuilder-class.html), a general purpose widget for building animations.
+The AnimatedBuilder builds a widget and configures it using the Tweens' current values.
+The example assigns the
+`_buildAnimation()` callback function (which performs the actual UI updates) to its `builder` property.

-AnimatedBuilder listens to notifications from the Animation objects, and marks the widget tree dirty as values change.
+AnimatedBuilder listens to notifications from the animation controller, and marks the widget tree dirty as values change.
 For each tick of the animation, the values are updated, resulting in a call to `_buildAnimation()`.